Feral Cat Trap

 For trapping of possums, we recommend the Pestrol Possum Trap.

-For trapping of rats & mice, we recommend the Pestrol humane rat and mice traps.
+For the trapping of rats & mice, we recommend the Pestrol humane rat and mice traps.

 Quick Assembly Instructions: